nickjj/build-a-saas-app-with-flask/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This process will be more streamlined in the future but for now you're on your own for setting up virtualenv and installing Docker.
+This process will be more streamlined in the future but for now you're on your own for setting up virtualenv, installing Docker, installing nodejs and doing the post-install steps.

 Install Virtualenv
 ''''''''''''''''''